NathanCarterEvans/CYB-E_ISU/CLASSES/COMS228/HOMEWORKS/2024/HomeWork1Spring2024/Readme.md

-# Homework 1 question written by Prof. Batinov
+# Homework 1 Designed by Prof. Batinov
 This assignment was due 02/20/2024 and was pushed after the due date, adhering to class policy

 # Privacy and Policy Notice